Tour to Neocene

 Family: True parrots (Psittacidae)

-The majority of parrots are wood birds and vegetarians, but not all ones are.
+Prrots are mostly forest-dwelling birds and vegetarians, but not all ones fit this rule.
 Among modern parrots there are both plain species and carnivorous ones.
 So, in captivity many species of parrots willingly eat food of animal origin - meat and bacon, larvae of insects.
 The data approving that scare the nestor, or the kea (Nestor meridionalis) kills sheeps are inconsistent, however these parrots willingly ate corpses of dead sheeps.

 Parrots mostly nest in tree-trunk hollows, but there are the species nesting on the ground, in holes, either biulding collective covered nests of branches and brushwood.